(Spoilers from And Just Like That… will be found below.)

 Stay strong, Kim Cattrall.

 Hey, It’s Che Diaz: You know this subject had to happen.
 Che Diaz has been a subject of controversy since this revival began.
-Her signature greeting (the heading of this section) became a beacon of the backlash with Twitter users literally tweeting horror movie stills to stress how Che, the character portrayed by Sara Ramirez, rolls out like a horror villain.
+Their signature greeting (the heading of this section) became a beacon of the backlash with Twitter users literally tweeting horror movie stills to stress how Che, the character portrayed by Sara Ramirez, rolls out like a horror villain.
 It happened quickly, too, and it’s all the more unfortunate because the non-binary Che (who prefers the pronoun “they”) was one of many characters meant to boost the revival’s diversity, yet they’re profoundly unlikable.

 Che began the show as Carrie’s podcasting boss, but they’re also an obnoxious stand-up comic and a self-admitted narcissist.
-Miranda falls into her worshipful orbit while looking for “something more” beyond Steve.
+Miranda falls into a worshipful orbit while looking for “something more” beyond Steve.
 Actually, it was damn clear from their first meeting that Miranda and Che would hook up, and yep, the ended up “groundbreaking” in the franchise with a queer sex scene, which is one of the worst sex scenes in the history of television.
 Poor Carrie, who was recovering from surgery, was left peeing on herself in bed when Miranda and Che got it on (in the way that she later asked Steve to do so), very loudly, in the kitchen and in full view.

 It’s scarier than anything Stephen King could’ve dreamed up in one of his early novels.
 And it’s an unpleasant encounter to watch for many reasons (there’s no chemistry whatsoever), here’s some more madness: Che referred to Miranda as “Rambo,” and that was anything but accurate.
 Instead, Miranda became subservient to Che while dropping her marriage and life and her 100%-rare internship at the Human Rights Watch, all to follow Che to California.
 The real Miranda would never do so, so this feels like some body-thief horror.
 Sure it sounds like I’m exaggerating, but for real, the writers and the executive-producing three lead characters didn’t follow up properly on Miranda.
 Or Steve.
 And Che Diaz is taking all the blame, which isn’t fair.
 Che Diaz only deserves half of the blame.